Home > Frequently Asked Questions

 What course management system does NOVA Online use?

-NOVA Online courses are delivered using Blackboard.
-NOVA Online faculty are expected to complete training in Blackboard in order to be competent using its range of features, including discussion boards, posting documents, using the assignment feature, using the gradebook, and creating and deploying exams.
-Blackboard training is offered on all six NOVA campuses.
-Faculty who live out of the area but need Blackboard training may be able to self-train using online training materials, or find training in their area.
+NOVA Online courses are delivered using Canvas.
+NOVA Online faculty are expected to complete training in Canvas in order to be competent using its range of features, including discussion boards, posting documents, using the assignment feature, using the gradebook, and creating and deploying exams.
+Canvas training is offered on all six NOVA campuses and online.
+Faculty who live out of the area but need Canvas training may be able to self-train using online training materials, or find training in their area.

 What training and expertise are faculty required to have in order to teach for NOVA Online?